Fulcrum-Technology-Solutions/Cribl_Rapid7_Collector_Template/README.md

 1. Import the rest collectors and eventbreaker
 2. Ensure the route is matching on your collector input id, and the pre-processing pipeline is attached to the collectors.
 3. Configure the API key, query conditionals, and additional fields in the collectors.
+4. If you want to pull ALL data for a fresh pull, you can go into the rest collectors body argument and change the '1' (Day of month) to the current day and run it.

 ## Release Notes